Powerhouse (instrumental): Use in cartoon works

-"Powerhouse" has been used In The Simpsons four times.
+"Powerhouse" has been used in The Simpsons four times, usually in reference to the Warner Bros. cartoons.
 The first occurs in "And Maggie Makes Three" (Season 6, Episode 13) during a montage of a bowling pin assembly line.
 In the episode "Bart Has Two Mommies" (Season 17, Episode 14), "Powerhouse" B is adapted in a scene that pays homage to the 1937 Disney short The Old Mill, when Homer Simpson gets caught in the Old Mill while trying to save his Rubber Duckie.
 In the episode "Little Big Girl" (Season 18, Episode 12), "Powerhouse" was used during the sequence where the fire at Cletus' farm is lit.
 In the episode "The Fool Monty" (Season 22, Episode 6), "Powerhouse" was adapted as background music for a construction scene in which Charles Montgomery Burns, having lost his memory, is led to a dangerous construction site by Homer Simpson, who seeks revenge for Burns' years of cruel behavior.
 Burns walks along moving girders, narrowly avoids flying rivets, and other well-worn cartoon construction site gags.
 Simpsons creator Matt Groening once ranked "Powerhouse" as #14 on a list of his "100 Favorite Things".

-A remix is used in Madness Combat, a Newgrounds series.

-In the SpongeBob SquarePants episode "Broken Alarm" from season 12, an arrangement plays over a scene of SpongeBob SquarePants using a Rube Goldberg machine to get to work, the arrangement uses an ukulele, an instrument traditionally used in SpongeBob music.
+In the SpongeBob SquarePants episode "Broken Alarm" from season 12, an arrangement plays over a scene of SpongeBob SquarePants using a Rube Goldberg machine to get to work.
+The arrangement uses an ukulele, an instrument traditionally used in SpongeBob music.

 "Powerhouse," with added lyrics and a new arrangement, was used as a recurring song in the Looney Tunes animated series Bugs Bunny Builders entitled "Hard Hat Time" by composer Matthew Janszen.

+An arrangement of the song by Joshua Moshier was also used for the "Push the Button, Pull the Crank" sequence in the 2024 film The Day the Earth Blew Up: A Looney Tunes Movie, while Daffy and Porky work in the Goodie Gum factory.